×

 The subscription types that are available to you depend on your OpenShift Dedicated subscriptions and resource quotas.
 For more information, contact your sales representative or Red Hat support.

-2. Select the Customer Cloud Subscription infrastructure type to deploy OpenShift Dedicated in an existing cloud provider account that you own.
+2. Select the Customer Cloud Subscription infrastructure type to deploy OpenShift Dedicated in an existing cloud provider account that you own or select Red Hat cloud account infrastructure type to deploy OpenShift Dedicated in a cloud provider account that is owned by Red Hat.

 3. Click Next.